Currently, the GAIN-group consists of group leader

 i.e.,

 including additions and deletions of nodes and edges.
-In particular, the goal is to obtain a model
+In particular, the goal is to design a model based on Temporal Point Processes

 Areas of Interest: